 Tackling emerging and long-term national environmental priorities

-The Australian Government is investing $100 million, over four years from 2019-20 to 2022-23, to help ensure our environment is protected for future generations through the Environment Restoration Fund.
+From 2019 to 2023, the Australian Government invested $100 million to help protect our environment for future generations through the Environment Restoration Fund (ERF).

-The Environment Restoration Fund builds on the Government’s $1.1 billion investment, over six years from 2017-18 to 2022-23, in the National Landcare Program, to protect Australia’s water, soil, plants and animals and support their productive and sustainable use.
-The Fund complements the Government’s Communities Environment Program, which focuses on ‘small-scale grants’ for community projects.
+The ERF built on the government’s $1.1 billion, 6-year investment in the National Landcare Program (now the Natural Heritage Trust).
+These programs aim to protect Australia’s water, soil, plants and animals and support their productive and sustainable use.

 Focusing on Australia’s environmental priorities

-The aim of the Environment Restoration Fund is to support a range of activities that will improve environmental outcomes.
-Projects will focus on three priority areas:
+The aim of the Environment Restoration Fund was to support a range of activities that are known to improve environmental outcomes.
+Projects focused on 3 priority areas.

-- Protecting Australia’s coasts, oceans and waterways by addressing erosion, improving water quality and protecting coastal threatened and migratory species, and
+- Protecting Australia’s coasts, oceans and waterways by addressing erosion, improving water quality and protecting coastal threatened and migratory species.

 - The clean-up, recovery and recycling of waste.

-This investment will help to ensure that Australia continues to meet its international obligations under the Convention on Biological Diversity and other relevant environmental treaties.
+This investment also helped Australia to meet international obligations under the Convention on Biological Diversity and other environmental treaties.

 Emergency support for flood-affected wildlife and habitat

-Priority actions will be guided by data and analysis of flood impacts to threatened species and ecological communities.
 Threatened Species Commissioner Dr Fiona Fraser chaired a roundtable of experts and management agencies on 13 May 2022, to better understand flood impacts on native plants, animals and habitats.
-A summary of the discussions is available in the communique below.
+A summary of the discussions is available now.

 Floods and Biodiversity Roundtable 13 May 2022 Communique (PDF 166 KB)